rcc-navin-velazco/Lab12/readme.md

 # Pointer Exercises – Chapter 9
 ### README / Instructions

-Do the same steps as in the previous assignments, where you download the project as a zip file and extract it.
+Download the project as a zip file and extract it.
+Please read these instructions.
+Do not refer to previous assignments.
+READ THESE ASSIGNMENTS

 This lab contains a set of practice exercises to help you understand **pointers, pointer arithmetic, const correctness, and passing pointers to functions** in C++.